alc9026/ACPCSM/TestFolder4/TestNote5.md

 This is a test note to check if ObsidianGit integration is functioning properly with my public repo.
+SUCCESS